 PROFESSIONAL STUDENT APPLICATION PROCESS (Dentistry, Law, Medicine, Optometry, Pharmacy, Veterinary Medicine)

-After meeting with the Office of Geriatrics and Gerontology and talking with your advisor about how you would best incorporate the Specialization in Aging into your program of study, professional students submit their applications by following the link below, completing the application, and returning it to the Office of Geriatrics and Gerontology for approval.
-Likewise, after completing the requirements for the Specialization in Aging, students should contact the Office of Geriatrics and Gerontology to initiate the Transcript Designation.
+After meeting with the Office of Geriatrics and Interprofessional Aging Studies and talking with your advisor about how you would best incorporate the Specialization in Aging into your program of study, professional students submit their applications by following the link below, completing the application, and returning it to the Office of Geriatrics and Interprofessional Aging Studies for approval.
+Likewise, after completing the requirements for the Specialization in Aging, students should contact the Office of Geriatrics and Interprofessional Aging Studies to initiate the Transcript Designation.

 To view, fill in, and print the application form please click here.
 After completing a brief online form you will be able to print your completed Application for the Interdisciplinary Specialization Program Form.